Meov/box/sdk_build_sample/readme.txt

    apps using shared libs:
         reference test_shared local.Mk
-        1. using "make libtest_shared" to compile a shared lib
+        1. using "make libtest_shared" to compile a shared lib FIRST!
         2. using "make test_shared" to compile a test app using share lib

 <3 static libs: